Home

 • In general, requests are handled in the order in which they are received.
 The Department of State does, however, have a "multi-track" response system to facilitate the processing of simpler requests, rather than putting all requests in a single "queue."
 However, we usually do not know the number and complexity of responsive records until all searches have been returned.
 Similarly, until we have had the opportunity to review the records we will not know how much consultation with other offices or agencies is necessary.
 Thus, requests can move between tracks.
 For more on multi-track processing, go to 22 CFR 171.12(e).

 • After the search is completed, the Department must examine each record to determine whether, and to what extent the record is responsive to the FOIA request and the extent to which it may be disclosed.
-This often requires the Office of Information Programs and Services (IPS) to consult with the offices and bureaus within the Department and other federal agencies.
+This often requires the Office of Information Access Programs Services (IAP) to consult with the offices and bureaus within the Department and other federal agencies.

 • You will receive a substantive response when your request is fulfilled, denied in part or denied in full.
 The Department provides interim responses in FOIA cases instead of waiting until all processing is completed.
 Therefore, you may receive more than one substantive response on a rolling basis.